tiberlab/tibercad/manual/Sphinx/Complete/modules/DriftDiffusion.rst

 Solver section
 --------------------

-The ``Solver`` section of the Drift-Diffusion module refers to a nonlinear solver .
+The ``Solver`` section of the Drift-Diffusion module refers to a nonlinear solver.
+See REF HERE for details on nonlinear solver options.

 Physics section
 --------------------